-On August 22nd, Safe City Mississauga coordinated a Beautification project in partnership with Peel Regional Police's Youth In Policing Initiative (YIPI) team, and the City of Mississauga.
-Using art supplies, youth primed, painted and decorated 3 picnic tables that have been placed at Mississauga community centers.
+On July 17th, 2017, Safe City Mississauga coordinated a Beautification project in partnership with Peel Regional Police's Youth in Policing Initiative (YIPI) team, and the City of Mississauga.
+Using art supplies, youth primed, painted and decorated 2 picnic tables and a Canadathemed shed in celebration of Canada's 100th anniversary.
+All items can be found at Iceland Sports Complex in Mississauga.
 Mentoring youth on the importance of art in public spaces, this project was aimed at increasing awareness for community development through art, while also addressing the issues of vandalism and destruction of property.